28 Seriously Pretty Ways to Decorate with Easter Eggs

-You don't need a lot of supplies to make a stunning Easter tree.
-Hot-glue paper flowers (homemade or available at craft stores) in varying sizes to branches and place in an urn or vase filled with foam (marbles, rocks, or something similar would also suffice).
+You don't need a lot of supplies to make this stunning Easter tree.
+Paint branches pink and place in an urn or vase filled with foam (marbles, rocks, or something similar would also suffice).
 Top with pebbles and some jewel eggs.

 Who said only baskets can hold eggs?
 These adorable Easter pails also get the job done and are just as easy.
 Stamp, paint, draw, or use stickers to add a festive design to pails.
 Next, simply fill with Easter grass and add decorative eggs.
 To make eggs like those pictured, cut designs from decorative paper and adhere to eggs with decoupage medium.
 The pails make the perfect Easter egg hunt accessory!

 If you're looking for a one-of-a-kind place setting that's easy to make yet stunning, look no further.
 Place a decorative mug upside down on the table and thread a napkin through the handle.
 Next, set a napkin ring on the mug.
 Place a hollowed and dried-out egg shell on top, adding a floral stem inside to complete the look.